 A number of companies are listed as having signed up for a moratorium, pause, or ban.
 The wording says, "Before any potential deep seabed mining occurs, it needs to be clearly demonstrated that such activities can be managed in a way that ensures the effective protection of the marine environment."
 This is the purpose of the Environmental Impact Assessment (EIA), which must be approved by the regulator before any mining can start.
 After a regulator approves an exploitation application, the EIA will provide for protecting the marine environment.
 So, any companies that have signed the moratorium will be free to purchase deep sea minerals.
+Also see this blog post for more information.

-C.Deep Sea Mining Regulations
+C. Deep Sea Mining Regulations